ripienaar/rpcwrapperpoc/README.md

 The code will be generated and based on the DDL.

+# Status?

+It's kind of working and I like the design, no generators or anything, this is about playing with the eventual outcome API.

 # API?

 The API is around a chaining mode, this should be the minimal: